roitsinha/infra-ready-node-app/README.md

 ```
 docker-compose up --build
 ```

-This will start both the backend app and the PostgreSQL database.
+This will start both the backend app and the PostgreSQL database, automatically initializing the database schema.

 ---